 My name is Tammy Oaks Davis.
 I attended Belmont School and graduated in 1991 as Salutatorian of my class.
 I attended Northeast Mississippi Community College and graduated in 1995 with a degree in Engineering and in 2002 with a degree in Computer Programming Technology.
 I completed a Bachelor’s degree in 2004 at the University of North Alabama in Business with minors in Mathematics and Computer Information Systems.

 I am married to Greg Davis and together we have three children.
 My daughter Hannah is the 6th – 8th grade math teacher at Tishomingo Middle School and is married to Jacob who is also a teacher and coach at Belmont High School.
-My son Noah is a junior at the University of Mississippi.
+My son Noah attends the University of Mississippi majoring in Computer Science.
 My step-daughter Megan attended Beville State Community College.

 Some of my hobbies and interests include: spending time with my family and friends, computers, web design, bird watching, reading, sports, music, camping, fishing, cooking, and playing card and board games.